Ilshidur/node-mercure/README.md

 ## Kill switch

-In case the hub must urgently close all connections (e.g.: in case of compromission of the JWT key), a kill switch is available.
+In case the hub must urgently close all connections (e.g.: in case of compromission of the JWT key), a kill switch is available :
-The function `Hub#killSwitch()` takes no argument and is asynchronous.
-It will :

-* generate a new JWT key
-* close all subscribers' open connections, except the ones from subscribers who have full subscription rights to the hub

 ```javascript
 await hub.killSwitch();
 ```

+The new JWT Key will be output to stdout.

 ## License